digitalprimeint/simpletask/README.md

 SIMPLE TASK

-This is a demo app creatwed by Marco Castillo.
+This is a demo app created by Marco Castillo.
 It includes the following library created by him:

 - routing for http nodejs
 - mongo handler for mongodb client